bohlinger/wavy/docs/tutorials_multisat.rst

    $ conda activate wavy
    $ python

-Import the classes and proceed as with the satellite_class.
+Import the library and proceed as with the satellite_class.
 The only difference is now that you can give the multisat_class a list of satellite_missions.
 Download your satellite data and then start the retrieval:

 .. code-block:: python3